CAMMA-public/Endoscapes/README.md

 }
 ```

-Or if you use Endoscapes-Seg50, please cite:
+And if you use Endoscapes-Seg50, please additionally cite:
 ```bibtex
 @article{alapatt2021temporally,
   title={Temporally Constrained Neural Networks (TCNN): A framework for semi-supervised video semantic segmentation},